evonzee/starbound-modpack-launcher/README.md

 * select your starbound folder
 * Click the update button to update the modpack
 * Assuming everything went well, click launch!
-* Connect to the Grayles server at grayles.com, default starbound port.
+* Connect to the base10 server at sb.base10.org, default starbound port.
 Asset mismatch is not allowed!

 ## Developing this launcher